B. M. Gafoor: Career

 Gafoor served as a cartoonist for many publications, including the Chandrika, Shankar's Weekly, Deshabhimani and Cut Cut, before settling down for the remainder of his career at Mathrubhumi.
 He remained at Mathrubhumi from 1980 until his death in 2003.
 He also had his own magazine for a time, Niramala, which he had started during the Emergency.

 In 2000, during his tenure at Mathrubhumi, Gafoor became Creative Animation Director with the Nest company in Ernakulam, remaining for a year.
 He is also the founder of BMG Group, an animation company based in Kozhikode.
 He played a major role in establishing the Kerala Cartoon Academy and served as its founder secretary.
 He was also a key figure in establishing Calicut Art Gallery.

 Gafoor died of a heart attack on 13 November 2003.
 He was aged 61.
 In his honor, Kerala Government has established an annual award named "Gafoor Smaraka Puraskaram".

-Personal life

-B. M. Gafoor was married to Suhara and had four children, among them Thanveer Gafoor and Thajmal Gafoor, the directors and promoters of BMG Group.
-The renowned Malayalam writer B. M. Suhara was his sister.